marcgurevitx/goodenough/README.md

 print(g.pick(request={"size": 1}))  # should print a random document from test.things
 ```

-In the `request` variable we pass the `"size"` of a sample equals to 1.
+In `request` we pass `"size"` equals to 1 to select one random document.

 We could pass a greater size value, but `.pick()` and `.async_pick()` only return one result, so in this example it wouldn't be useful.